nithya-sharma/nithya-sharma/README.md

 - 👋 Hi, I’m @nithya-sharma
 - 👀 I’m interested in data science
-- 🌱 I’m currently learning CSE with business analytics
+- 🌱 I’m currently doing CSE with business analytics
 - 💞️ I’m looking to collaborate on data analysis
 - 📫 How to reach me @nithya4434@gmail.com